holozeros/minimal-linux-desktop/README.md

 Editing PKGBUILD

+Make custum packages

-     Chroot into the above chroot environment, and make package-tarballs from the PKGBUILDs with makepkg command,
+     Chroot into the above chroot environment, and make package-tarballs from the PKGBUILD with makepkg command,

-Installing with pacamn
+Installing custum packages with pacamn

     Install packages with pacaman into / of chroot environment.